subtab/subtab/README.md

 You can run following commands to set up the environment:
 ```
 pip install pipenv             # To install pipenv if you don't have it already
+pipenv install --skip-lock     # To install required packages.
 pipenv shell                   # To activate virtual env
-pipenv install --skip-lock     # To install required packages.
 ```

-If the last step results in issues, you can install packages in Pipfile individually by using pip i.e. "pip install package_name".
+If the second step results in issues, you can install packages in Pipfile individually by using pip i.e. "pip install package_name".

 # Data